KiranMantha/plumejs/README.md

 [![Build Status](https://travis-ci.org/KiranMantha/plumejs.svg?branch=master)](https://travis-ci.org/KiranMantha/plumejs) [![Coverage Status](https://coveralls.io/repos/github/KiranMantha/plumejs/badge.svg?branch=master)](https://coveralls.io/github/KiranMantha/plumejs?branch=master)

-Plumejs is a very light weight vanilla js framework to build spa's. it comes with features like router, change detection during async operations, data-sharing via factories, dependency injection, built-in pub-sub etc.
+Plumejs is a very light weight typescript framework to build spa's.It is build on more accessable web components, typescript and lighterhtml.
+It comes with features like change detection during async operations, data-sharing via factories and props, dependency injection.

-Plumejs is a conceptual combination of angularjs and react. just like angular one can register factories, routing, inline templates/templateURls and like react it has `updateCtx` function to update the view after modal updations and a render function to render the component.
+Plumejs is a conceptual combination of angularjs and react. just like angular one can register factories, components, life-cycle hooks and like react it have `props` to pass data from one component to other, `update` function to update the view after modal updations and a render function to render the component.

 Plumejs is built as UMD module.
 Hence it can be load via script tag in html or as es6 module in nodejs.
 Plumejs has very few syntaxes enabling faster learning curve.